The Painted Veil (2006 film): Writing

 Screenwriter Ron Nyswaner and Norton collaborated on the screenplay for the film.
 They considered the 1925 novel by W. Somerset Maugham to be one-dimensional.
 Norton expanded the character of Walter Fane, giving him an enhanced role.
 He also had Walter make peace with his wife Kitty, leading to them falling in love with each other.
-Norton explaine, "I like to think that we didn't change the book so much as liberate it.
+Norton explained, "I like to think that we didn't change the book so much as liberate it.
 We just imagined it on a slightly bigger scale, and made external some of what is internal in the novel."
 Norton described the novel as "almost unremittingly bleak" and believed that the author had thought that British colonials were unlikely to change.
 The actor said of his changes, "I went on the assumption that if you were willing to allow Walter and Kitty to grow... you had the potential for a love story that was both tragic and meaningful."
 Norton considered The Painted Veil to be in the spirit of such films as Out of Africa (1985) and The English Patient (1996), seeing it as "rooted in really looking at the way that men and women hurt each other".

 Director John Curran suggested setting the film during 1925, when the events of the Chinese nationalist movement were taking place.
 Norton, who had studied Chinese history at Yale University, agreed with the suggestion.
 To detail scenes from the time period, Curran, Norton, and Nyswaner relied on excerpts from historian Jonathan Spence's 1969 book To Change China, which covered the inept efforts of Western advisers during these years.
 Norton said that the character Walter Fane served as "the proxy for the arrogance of Western rationalism."
 He said that Fane was confused when the Chinese were not grateful for his help, saying "Walter means well, but he's the folly of empire, and that adds a whole new dimension to what happens in the story.
 It's a metaphor for the way empires get crushed."